NHagar/substack_api/docs/user-guide.md

 ## Basic Concepts

-The Substack API library is organized around four main classes:
+The Substack API library is organized around five main classes:

 - `User` - Represents a Substack user profile
 - `Newsletter` - Represents a Substack publication
 - `Post` - Represents an individual post on Substack
 - `Category` - Represents a Substack category of newsletters
+- `SubstackAuth` - Handles authentication for accessing paywalled content

 Each class provides methods to access different aspects of the Substack ecosystem.